 Masaya National Park – Magma, Volcanoes and Bat Caves!

 Considering we had seen a couple of volcanoes by day, we took to the evening to visit Granada’s most well known active volcano inside of Masaya National Park.
-Tierra Tours runs the night Volcano tours from the centre of Granada.
+Tierra Tours run the night Volcano tours from the centre of Granada.

 At the volcano, we were able to peer right into the gates of hell, simply by peeking over the edge of the barriers.
 Down below was red hot lava and a continuous stream of smoke and sulfur gas that swayed with the direction of the wind.
 The sulfur gas caused us to cough soon enough, so we didn’t stay for too long.

-During sunset, it was a surreal experience to see the crater with a variety of colors due to the sun, lava & smoke.
+During sunset, it was a surreal experience to see the crater with a variety of colours due to the sun, lava & smoke.
 Once the sun went down we could see the glow of red lava coming from the bottom of the volcano.
 Another experience to add to the book!

-We also went underground and visited some lava tunnels / bat caves which stretch for hundreds of kilometres under the earth.
+We also went underground and visited some lava tunnels/bat caves which stretch for hundreds of kilometres under the earth.
 A creepy experience!

 For a detailed description of what else to do in Granada, you’ll find all the information you need here.